Cycletouring the

 Due to the widespread use of cellphones,

-home will cost a fortune, but receiving one won't be
+then phoning home might cost a fortune, but

-so bad.
-Texting will be cheaper than voice.
+receiving one won't be so bad.
+Texting will be

 Internet